Release agent: Concrete

 In the concrete construction industry, form release agents prevent the adhesion of freshly placed concrete to the forming surface, usually plywood, overlaid plywood, steel or aluminum.
 In this application, there are two types of release agents available: barrier and reactive.

 Barrier release agents prevent adhesion by the development of a physical film or barrier between the forming surface and the concrete.

 Reactive release agents are chemically active and work by the process of a chemical reaction between the release agent and the free limes available in fresh concrete.
 A soapy film is created which prevents adhesion.
 Because it is a chemically reactive process, there is generally little to no residue or non-reacted product left on the forming surface or concrete which provides for a cleaner process.

 Food processing

 Release agents are used to aid in the separation of food from a cooking container after baking or roasting.
 Traditionally fat or flour have been used, but in industrial food processing other chemicals might be used.
 The application is called bakery release.

 In bakery paper or greaseproof paper release agents like catalyst-cured silicone release coatings may be used.

 Metal casting

-Mold release agent also can be used in die casting or metal forging process of metal, such as aluminum, aluminum alloy, zinc, zinc alloy, magnesium, etc.
+Mold release agent also can be used in die casting or metal forging process of metal, such as aluminum, aluminum alloy, zinc, zinc alloy, magnesium, etc. Graphite or talc is often used.